History of the Paraguay national football team: 2004 Copa América

 The 2004 Copa América was Nelson Haedo's first major competition for the Albirroja.

 Coach Carlos Jara Saguier took with him a relatively young squad to the 2004 Copa América, with the majority of players being under the age of 25.
-Experienced defender, Carlos Gamarra, who at the time was playing for Inter Milan, was one of a small amount oversea's based footballers, with most of the squad's players tied to clubs of the Primera División Paraguaya.
+Experienced defender, Carlos Gamarra, who at the time was playing for Inter Milan, was one of a small number of overseas based footballers, with most of the squad's players tied to clubs of the Primera División Paraguaya.
 Dante López, of Spain's Córdoba CF and Reggina Calcio midfielder Carlos Humberto Paredes would be among the foreign based players to the join the squad.
 The competition was also Nelson Haedo Valdez's first major tournament for the Albirroja, the SV Werder Bremen striker had been present for Paraguay U20 at the 2003 FIFA World Youth Championship one year earlier, alongside Edgar Barreto and Julio dos Santos.
 Paraguay had been drawn into Group C, with Brazil, Costa Rica and Chile.
 An 85th minute Julio dos Santos penalty sealed Paraguay's 1–0 victory in their first group stage match against Costa Rica on 8 July.
 A 78th minute equalizing goal from Ernesto Cristaldo was enough to give Paraguay a 1–1 draw with Chile in the following match on 11 July.
 In Paraguay's last fixture against an undefeated Brazil on 14 July, Julio Valentín González gave the Albirroja a 1–0 victory in the 29th minute of the first half before Luís Fabiano equalized for Brazil in the 35th minute.
 Libertad striker Fredy Bareiro scored in the 71st minute to give Paraguay the lead and the eventual 2–1 victory, which saw Paraguay top the group as undefeated, with seven points.
 Paraguay were drawn against Uruguay in the quarter-finals on 18 July.
 Carlos Gamarra gave a 1–0 lead in the 15th minute before Carlos Bueno scored a penalty for Uruguay in the 40th minute.
 A second half double from Darío Silva, in the 65th and 88th minutes, gave Uruguay a 3–1 victory and eliminated Paraguay from the competition.
 Despite Paraguay's exit from the competition, several players from the 2004 Copa América squad went on to represent Paraguay U23 at the 2004 Summer Olympics, finished in second place, and also participate in the qualifiers for the 2006 FIFA World Cup.